Eclectica, Granite Springs

 And knew just how to use it.

 “It’s the power that has you in such a state, am I right?
-Her power?”
+The Cailleach’s power?”
 She kept her voice soft.
 Caring.
 And fed him a lie.
 “You were doing better until she came back.
 Until Thia brought it back.”

 He was breathing hard, pouring sweat.
 She could feel him not wanting to accept her suggestion, but he nodded.

 She leaned in, compassion in her tone.
 Malice in her words.
-“Wouldn’t you like to do better again?
+“Would you like to do better again?
 Look at yourself.
 A near mindless, sniveling mess.
-Taking scraps left out of charity by rubbish bins.”
+Taking charity scraps left at rubbish bins.”

 He mumbled something.